holunda-io/camunda-bpm-taskpool/docs/reference-guide/components/view-api.md

 ## Filtering, Paging and Sorting

 Task API and Data Entries API supports filtering, paging and sorting in queries resulting in multiple results.
-For Task API these are `AllTasksQuery`, `TasksForGroupQuery`, `TasksForUserQuery`, `AllTasksWithDataEntriesQuery`, `TasksWithDataEntriesForGroupQuery`, `TasksWithDataEntriesForUserQuery` and for Data Entries API these are `DataEntriesForUserQuery` and `DataEntriesQuery`.
+For Task API these are `AllTasksQuery`, `TasksForGroupQuery`, `TasksForUserQuery`, `TasksForCandidateUserAndGroupQuery`, `AllTasksWithDataEntriesQuery`, `TasksWithDataEntriesForGroupQuery`, `TasksWithDataEntriesForUserQuery` and for Data Entries API these are `DataEntriesForUserQuery` and `DataEntriesQuery`.
 The queries implement the `PageableSortableQuery` interface, allowing to limit the amount of results and provide an optional sorting: